johnhebron/portfolio-hugo/content/_index.md

           <br><br>
           As part of their week at BigCommerce learning about all things from ecommerce to being a leader in tech, I was invited to speak about BigCommerce and BigCommerce Engineering (as I was a 9 year veteran at this point) as well as my background as an entrepreneur and creator.
           <br><br>
           Speaking to the TechWomen teams is one of the most amazing opportunities I have ever had and I am always so humbled and overwhelmed by the amazing work that these women do.
-I am honored that my company chooses to support them!"
+I am honored that my company chooses to support them!
+          <br><br>
+          To read more about the TechWomen visits to BigCommerce, check out this blog post: <a href='https://www.bigeng.io/2022-techwomen/' target='new'>https://www.bigeng.io/2022-techwomen/</a>"
           organization: TechWomen
           organization_url: https://www.techwomen.org/
           title: Guest Speaker